Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 M669 K13 AT"type|R|P" should be the first line to set robot kinematics and define roughly the configuration.

+M669 without parameters will output the current settings to the console.

 Most parameters are described in separate sections below.

-A and B parameters are differently well suited for different robot types and can be mixed.

 Overview
 * K13 defines robot kinematics and must be defined first
 * A defines robot type, axes types, axes and arm properties by using Denavit-Hartenberg parameters
-* B defines axes and arms by using parameters like arm lenghts.
-It allows to set some parameters directly also
+* B allows setting specific parameters directly
 * P behaviour of axes, specific for a robot type
 * Q quality of calculation to allow balance between precision and time needed for calculation
 * R reporting mode to get information about current configuration or recommendations about good parameter settings